home-assistant/home-assistant.io/source/_posts/2024-16-03-voice-assistant-community-contest-winners-annoucement.markdown

 <p><img src='/images/blog/2024-01-11-voice-assistant-contest/banner.png' class='no-shadow' /></p>

 2023 was the [Year of the Voice](/blog/2022/12/20/year-of-voice/).
 It was a yearly goal to let users control Home Assistant in their own language.

-Beginning of 2024, we organized a contest to celebrate what our voice assistants could enable with the community.
+We organized a contest to celebrate what our voice assistants could enable with the community.
+The contest entries have been all amazing, the work produced outstanding.
+Personally, I learnt so much just reviewing all the entries, I learnt that our community is so creative and relentless.
+My personal project list grew quite a lot as I want to implement half of the entries at home!
 Today is the day we announce the winners!

 <!--more-->

 It is important to note that while Year of the Voice is over, voice is now part of Home Assistant just like automations or dashboards.
 The sharp focus is over, but voice will get updates forever, just like every other part of Home Assistant.

-## Contest specifics

 The contest was split into 4 categories: